jasonjson/jasonjson.github.io/_posts/2015-10-21-longest-increasing-continuous-subsequence.markdown

 ---
 layout: post
-title: Longest Increasing Continuous subsequence
+title: 397 - Longest Increasing Continuous subsequence
 date: 2015-10-21 12:53:48.000000000 -04:00
 tags:
-- Leetcode
+- Lintcode
 categories:
 - Array
 author: Jason
 ---
-<p><strong><em>Give you an integer array (index from 0 to n-1, where n is the size of this array)，find the longest increasing continuous subsequence in this array.
-(The definition of the longest increasing continuous subsequence here can be from right to left or from left to right)</em></strong></p>
+**Give you an integer array (index from 0 to n-1, where n is the size of this array)，find the longest increasing continuous subsequence in this array.
+(The definition of the longest increasing continuous subsequence here can be from right to left or from left to right)**

 ``` java